How To Defeat Tear Gas In A Riot

 And if you’ve ever been exposed to tear gas, you quickly realize why it’s so effective:

-You can’t see a thing due to uncontrollable stinging in your eyes and massive tearing…
+You can’t see a thing due to uncontrollable stinging in your eyes and massive tearing.

-…breathing becomes complete agony and you’ll feel like you’re suffocating
+Breathing becomes complete agony and you’ll feel like you’re suffocating.

-…and you’ll run wildly in terror to get to breathable air as fast as possible.
+You will run wildly in terror to get to breathable air as fast as possible.

 1. Have a pair of tight-fitting swim goggles with you – they’re fast and easy to put on and will protect your eyes from the gas.